electricbookworks/electric-book/_docs/about/technical-overview.md

      *   `index.md`: a landing page for the book.
 You can leave this file as is.
 If you create a new book, you should copy this file as is into the same place in the new book's folder.
      *   `package.opf`: on epub output, Jekyll fills out this file and it's built into the epub.
 If you create a new book, you should copy this file as is into the same place in the new book's folder.
 Do not edit it.
      *   `toc.ncx`: a navigation file for backwards-compatibility in older ereaders.
 You only need this file in a book if that backwards-compatibility is important to you.
 Do not edit it.
-     *   `fonts`: store any book-specific font files for your book here.
-(If you want to use font files across books, you should store them in `assets/fonts`.)
      *   `images`: this is where you store images for a book.
 See the ['Adding image files' section](../images/adding-image-files.html) for more detail.
      *   `styles`: contains the stylesheets for designing your book's various outputs.
 See the ['Design'](../layout/design.html) section for more detail.
      *  `file-list`: Jekyll turns this into a list of files that the system uses for output, for instance to tell PrinceXML which files to include in a PDF.
 It gets this file list from the `files:` lists that you create in `_data/meta.yml`.
 Do not edit it.